new-penguin/libretro-yuzu-launcher-antimicrox/README.md

   flatpak run org.yuzu_emu.yuzu
   flatpak run io.github.antimicrox.antimicrox
   ```
 You can also use the appimage versions of the respective programs.
 Just copy both to your ~/.config/retroarch/system folder and make sure they're named yuzu.AppImage and antimicrox.AppImage.
+Just don't forget to make the files executable.

 ## Usage